The first thing that comes to mind is the "outback wave" :-)

 As soon as you leave the civilisation behind - it's funny how people become friendlier towards

-strangers as soon as there are less
+strangers as soon as

 I love driving in the outback even outside Cape York, and am known to take off on